jrolon/CRUD_RETHINKDB/readme.md

-# Node Cellar Sample Application with Backbone.js, Twitter Bootstrap, Node.js, Express, and RethinkDB #
+# Usuarios Granja Móvil Sample Application with Backbone.js, Twitter Bootstrap, Node.js, Express, and RethinkDB #

-This is a fork of Christophe Coenraets's [Node Cellar](https://github.com/ccoenraets/nodecellar) sample CRUD application built with Backbone.js, Twitter Bootstrap, Node.js, Express, modified to use RethinkDB.
+This is a fork of Christophe Coenraets's [Usuarios Granja Móvil](https://github.com/ccoenraets/nodecellar) sample CRUD application built with Backbone.js, Twitter Bootstrap, Node.js, Express, modified to use RethinkDB.

 The application allows you to browse through a list of wines, as well as add, update, and delete wines.